-Such is the richness of heritage in Rajasthan that almost every street, every village and every corner has been an intricate block in the exquisite historical panorama of this country.
+Such is the rich heritage of Rajasthan that almost every street, every village and every corner has been

 This is the route which had once witnessed the battle of Haldighati.
 The excursion around Udaipur has been designed in such a way that one gets to walk the way which was be taken by Maharana Pratap for the battle of Haldighati.
 The hospitality of the local population is amazing and is worth mentioning.
 They are always willing to go an extra yard to assist the tourists in order to metamorphose their good experience into an excellent one.